 'At risk' is a term often used within the education sector.
 Students recognised as having a higher probability of failing or dropping out of school are considered 'at risk'.
 A variety of external factors can contribute to a child being 'at risk' such as poverty, unemployment, homelessness, family breakdowns or domestic violence.
 These factors, among many others, can often result in a student engaging in problem behaviour and can also be an indication of particular skill deficits.
 Understanding why a student engages in problem behaviours is key to ensuring they receive an effective individualised intervention in the school context.
 Is the task too difficult for them?
 What is the child getting from engaging in challenging behaviour?
 Is it to gain attention from adults or peers?
 Is it to get out of doing a hard task or the need to gain access to a preferred item or activity?

 If a child does not have the skills to tolerate having to wait or being told "no", can't follow a simple instruction or can't attend to their name then it is unlikely they can learn effectively.
 Tolerating changes to routines; an inability to respond to teacher instructions in a variety of different learning environments or working cooperatively with others can result in an increased likelihood that a student may engage in problem behaviours.
 For example, if I don't have the necessary skill to ask for something I want appropriately, ask for a break or some adult attention, I might throw myself on the floor and scream.
 The adults in the room will come running and often hand over what I wanted to stop the screaming.
 I have now learnt an effective way of having my needs met.
 It's not appropriate behaviour and, it's quite tiring but, it gets me what I want.
 Boy, if only there were another way to ask for something I want that requires a little less energy.
 Yes, there is!
-Currently, several effective programs and curriculums are using the principles of Applied Behaviour Analysis to address issues of problem behaviour.
-I will be discussing several of these programs over a series of blogs.
+Currently, several effective programs and curriculums are using the scientific principles of learning to address issues of problem behaviour.

 A few weeks ago, I was fortunate to attend a 2-day workshop over in the US presented by Dr Greg Hanley.
 To give you an indication of the amount of work Dr Hanley has done in addressing challenging behaviour; his CV is an impressive 60 pages long.
 Ongoing research carried out by Dr Hanley, and his colleagues have focussed on the assessment and treatment of problem behaviours often associated with Autism or other developmental disabilities.
 Dr Hanley describes problem behaviour as "an accident of learning" - if I have learned that throwing myself on the floor will get me out of school work AND that it will also gain the teacher's attention, then that's what I'll do!